valignatev/ddd-dynamic/README.md

 [Event Sourcing in Python](https://github.com/johnbywater/eventsourcing) - Mature, stable, popular Python library for event sourcing and DDD.

-[real-world-domain-model](https://github.com/zarekr/python-real-world-domain-model) - Starts by building a domain model of a UK company using pure Python then adapts a TDD approach to add more detail, resulting in an accurate and complex domain layer that form the basis for other tutorials about the Event Sourcing in Python library (above).
+[real-world-domain-model](https://github.com/zarekr/python-real-world-domain-model) - Starts by building a domain model of a UK company using pure Python then adapts a TDD approach to add more detail, resulting in an accurate and complex domain layer that forms the basis for other tutorials on [eventsorcery.com](https://www.eventsorcery.com) about the Event Sourcing in Python library.

-[python-eventsourcing-tutorial](https://github.com/zarekr/python-eventsourcing-tutorial) - Demonstrates how to use the Event Sourcing in Python library (above) step-by-step.
+[python-eventsourcing-tutorial](https://github.com/zarekr/python-eventsourcing-tutorial) - Demonstrates how to use the Event Sourcing in Python library step-by-step.

 [dry-python](https://github.com/dry-python) - A set of Python libraries for pluggable business logic components.